barakle2401/fakeflix/README.md

 ## Build for Production
 Run `npm run build` to build the app for production.
 The built files will be stored in the `dist/` directory.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ![alt text](https://github.com/barakle2401/fakeflix/blob/master/src/assets/images/github/fakeflix-image1.png)